byAdam/byHaviour/README.md

    - Highlight keywords in your file.
    - Copy and directly paste JSON into the editor.
    - Reorder objects and interact with the editor using shortcuts.
    - Comments!
-Imports and exports Minecrafts // comment syntax
+Imports and exports Minecratt's // comment syntax.
+   - Querying!
+Query the documentation for information about the chosen component.
+   - Save, Rename and Delete files all from within the editor.

  - **Behaviour Pack Overview Tab**
    - Change the pack icon and edit the manifest file.